qmk/qmk_firmware/keyboards/sofle/keymaps/HellSingCoder/readme.md

 - The secondary display shows a logo and the wpm counter.
 - Left encoder controls arrow left/right.
 Right encoder arrow up/down.
 - Left encoder click switch to game mode.
 Right encoder click switches to Qwerty mode.
+- **Features Luna, your keyboard pet!**

+##Luna, the keyboard pet

+Features:
+- Luna reacts to your wpm counter
+    - under 10 wpm she sits
+    - between 10 and 40 wpm she walks
+    - over 40 wpm she runs
+- She will move sneakily if you hold down Ctrl
+- Will bark at people on the internet if you activate Caps Lock!
+- Luna jumps every time you hit Space